CloudLabsAI-Azure/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/bhol.md

 ## Estimated timing: 180 minutes

+## Overview

+In this lab, you will set up a data integration workflow in Azure Synapse Analytics.
+First, you'll create linked services to connect to Azure Data Lake Storage Gen2 and Azure Cosmos DB for NoSQL.
+Next, you'll define integration datasets to represent the source CSV data and the target Cosmos DB collection.
+Using these datasets, you'll build a pipeline to transfer data from the CSV file into Cosmos DB.
+After configuring the pipeline, you'll publish and trigger it to execute the data transfer, ensuring successful data migration and verification through the Azure Cosmos DB Data Explorer.

+## Objectives

+After completing this lab, you will be able to :

+- Obtain the desired Azure Subscription ID value
+- Create an SAP Cloud Appliance
+- Deploy the Azure Resources
+- Prepare sales data in SAP
+- Prepare the business partner service in SAP
+- Prepare payment data in Cosmos DB

 ### Task 1: Obtain the desired Azure Subscription ID value

+In this task, you will obtain the Azure Subscription ID value needed to configure and deploy resources in your Azure environment.

 1. In the top toolbar, search for and select **Subscriptions**.